Looking for Washington DC date ideas?

 Bureau of Engraving and Printing.
 Do you want to see how much a million dollars is made, literally?
 At this prominent location for tourists you’ll be taken on a tour to see how U.S. currency is produced.
 The famous “money factory” is a 40-minutes guided your explaining the process, production, and sustainability.

 Lincoln Memorial.
 Acclaimed as on the best U.S. presidents, Abraham Lincoln has an esteemed memorial in the heart of Washington D.C.
 The 19 foot-tall statue is engraved with many of his famous speeches and quotes.
-This attraction is open year-round, and perfect whether it’s winter or summer.
+This attraction is open year-round.
+It can get a bit crowded on a good sunny day in Washington.

 Rock Creek Park Planetarium.
 Stare up at the night sky on this star gazing date.
 The planetarium located in the Nature Center of Rock Creek Park, offers amateur astrologers the chance to learn constellations.